 The other people in Reactiflux deserve your respect, so be polite.
 Not “retail employee” polite, but don’t fan flamewars, get sucked into lose-lose arguments, or other internet classics.

 Be the change you want to see in the world!
 If a conversation is getting heated, try to defuse it.
 If a hard question is unanswered, dig in and work through it with them.
-If a channel is full of unanswered questions, mention in #reactiflux-dev that you’d like to take ownership of it.
+If a channel is full of unanswered questions, mention in #reactiflux-admin that you’d like to take ownership of it.

 These are some general pointers; they’re not comprehensive, and they’re not a guarantee that you’ll get answers to all your questions.
 We also have an MVP designation for a small number of contributors.
 There aren’t set conditions you need to meet to be considered for it, the people we privately consider for it have embodied these qualities for significant amount of time.
 Their presence in the channel makes it a better place for everyone.